 In 2001 I joined Professor David Dockrell´s group as a post-doctoral research associate investigating the role of macrophage apoptosis in pneumococcal infection.
 In 2005 I was awarded an independent fellowship from the British Lung Foundation to investigate the effects of influenza A virus on macrophage innate immune function.

 My main research interest is in the role of macrophages in host defense against respiratory pathogens.
 I am particularly interested in the effect of influenza A virus on macrophage function, its effect on the regulation of macrophage apoptosis and how this may lead to increased susceptibility to bacterial superinfections.
 I have been using a variety of in vitro and in vivo models and am currently developing computational models to support this research.

 My main collaboration is with Professor David Dockrell.
 I also collaborate on murine in vivo models with Professor Moira Whyte, Dr Sarah Walmsley and Dr Colin Bingle.
-My work on the development of computational models is in collaboration with Dr Alex Best (Mathematics and Statistics), Professor Rod Smallwood (Computer Science) and Professor Mike Boots (APS).
+My work on the development of computational models is in collaboration with Dr Alex Best (Mathematics and Statistics), Professor Rod Smallwood (Computer Science) and Professor Mike Boots (University of Exeter).

 - Committee member of the British Association for Lung Research.

 - Member of University of Sheffield ethical review panel/3Rs Committee.

 - Computational models of innate immune response to respiratory pathogens.

 - Maintenance of macrophage viability after Neisseria meningitidis infection.

 - The role of apoptosis in murine models of pneumococcal pneumonia.